 Frontotemporal dementia (FTD)

-Frontotemporal dementia (FTD) FTD is less common (about 2% of dementia cases), but is a significant cause of dementia in those under 65 years of age.
+Frontotemporal Dementia (FTD) FTD is less common (about 2% of dementia cases), but is a significant cause of dementia in those under 65 years of age.
 FTD is sometimes called Pick’s disease or frontal lobe dementia.
 Nerve cells in the frontal and/or temporal lobes of the brain die and the pathways that connect them change.…

 Read more